The evolution of the radio luminosity function of group galaxies in COSMOS: The Data

-On completion of the visionary Chandra program \citep{elvis09, civano16}, high-resolution imaging across the full COSMOS field became available.
-Furthermore, more reliable photometric data provided a robust identification of galaxy groups at a higher redshift, thus resulting in a revised catalogue of extended X-ray sources in COSMOS \citep{gozaliasl19} which is obtained by combining both the Chandra and XMM-Newton data for the COSMOS field.
-We use this galaxy groups catalogue \citep{gozaliasl19} for our analysis.
+A quality flag has been assigned to groups depending on the robustness of the extraction and the potential availability of spectroscopic redshift \citep{gozaliasl19}.
+In our study, we keep only the groups with flags 1, 2, and 3.
+We considered only groups with BGG galaxies more massive than $\log M_{*}/{\rm M}_{\odot}=10$.
+We refer the reader to \cite{gozaliasl19} for further information on identifying groups.
 Within the virial radius of these groups, the above selection criteria resulted in a total of 306 objects distributed in the galaxy groups.
-The brightest group galaxy (BGG) is the most massive and generally the most luminous galaxy in $r$-band within the virial radius associated with the extended X-ray emission.
-The rest of group galaxies (GGs) are labelled as satellites (SGs).
-The details of the sample selection and the accuracy of the group findings using spectroscopic and photometric redshifts can be found in \cite{gozaliasl19}.
 In Fig.~\ref{fig:z_gg} we present the data for the group galaxies used in our analysis.
-The spectroscopic redshifts are available for 35\% of our sources and the median accuracy of the photometric redshifts is $\Delta z/(1+z_\text{spec})=0.01 (0.04)$.
+The spectroscopic redshifts are available for 35\% of our sources, and the median accuracy of the photometric redshifts is $\Delta z/(1+z_\text{spec})= 0.007$ \citep{laigle16}.